 International Shipments

 To ship internationally, your package will be required to go through customs in the destination country.
-For your shipment to effectively pass through customs, include all the required customs declarations data in your Create Shipments request.
-International shipments must include the required fields for the customs object and the required fields for the tax_identifiers array of objects.
-You may also need to add specific details like harmonized_tarrif_code
+For your shipment to effectively pass through customs, include all the required customs declarations data in your create shipment request and create label request.

 and vat_rate

-to the products
+to each of the products in your shipment.

-The Customs Object
+Customs Object Properties

 Property | Type | Required | Description |